 I now have seen Dirty Sound Magnet live twice.
 The first time around in 2014, promoting their flagship What Lies Behind.
-That was back in their old incarnation, when they sported Zep-fueled tunes on a bed of crunchy rock.
+That was back in their old incarnation, a time when they sported Zep-fueled tunes on a bed of crunchy rock.

 Gone are the musings from the past and in comes what the band calls Cryptic or Creative Rock.
 A mixture of Psychedelic and (very) Avantgarde Rock.
 Want proof of the pudding?
 Then try their latest album Western Lies from 2017.
-And truly, ’tis a potion not easily found on today’s modern music scene of pseudo Latino-Pop and Electro-scented front-runners for the mean masses.
+And truly, ’tis a potion not easily found on today’s modern music scene of pseudo-Latino-Pop and Electro-scented front-runners for the mean masses.

 Dirty Sound Magnet‘s performance at the pretty laid-back summer festival of Rock Oz’Arènes blew everything out of the water that day.
 No Calexico, Stereophonics and not even Texas got anywhere near to the oomph and projection power these local boys could muster.

 Just comparing Dirty Sound Magnet‘s offering to the other bands on display at Avenches this fine evening, the difference was stunning.
 They really added lava to the rock on display.
-Red hot, blazing lava.

-I can only recommend to go see them in concert, once you have a chance.
+I can only recommend to go and see them in concert, once you have a chance.
 You will not regret it.